Rîșcani District: Fauna

 The fauna of the district consists of various mammals, birds, reptiles, and other animals.
 In the forests, there are wild boars, deer, foxes, rabbits, badgers, and numerous small rodents, as well as birds such as nightingales, woodpeckers, hoopoes, goldfinches, and jays.
 Reptiles include the European green lizard, water snakes, and vipers.
-The district’s rivers and lakes are home to otters, muskrats, ducks, coots, loons, geese, swans, and a variety of fish such as perch, bream, catfish, carp, crucian carp, and gudgeons.
+The district's rivers and lakes are home to otters, muskrats, ducks, coots, loons, geese, swans, and a variety of fish such as perch, bream, catfish, carp, crucian carp, and gudgeons.

 Flora

-Forests cover about 5.7% of the district’s territory, a relatively small area but one that supports a diverse range of plant species.
+Forests cover about 5.7% of the district's territory, a relatively small area but one that supports a diverse range of plant species.
 The main trees include oak, common oak, silver linden, chestnut, cherry, and others.
 Common plants found in the area include fescue, clover, sedge, burdock, and various other species.

 Rivers

-The district’s water system is part of the Black Sea basin.
+The district's water system is part of the Black Sea basin.
 Several rivers flow through the district, including the Prut (forming the border with Romania), Ciuhur, Camenca, and the Răut with its tributary, Copăceanca.
 In 1978, construction was completed on the Costești–Stânca Hydroelectric Complex (a joint project between the USSR and Romania), with a capacity of 32 MW.
-The reservoir serving the hydroelectric station covers an area of 59 km² and holds about 1.28 billion m³ of water.
+The reservoir serving the hydroelectric station covers an area of 59 km^{2} and holds about 1.28 billion m^{3} of water.